History Files

 Numerius prepares his Samnites to face Rome at the Battle of Bovianum, close to the Pentri capital of the same name

-All of them fall permanently under Roman domination, but the Brutii are especially punished, suffering the loss of control of most of their territory and being used as servants and other menials, while being excluded from providing military service.
-Despite this, the Brutii are still carefully monitored by Rome for several years, with Roman colonies being established in the region to effect better control of them.
+Despite this, the Brutii are still carefully monitored for several years by Rome, with Roman colonies being established in the region to effect better control of them.
 This is the last that is heard of the Brutii.
-Their remaining numbers are absorbed into the new Roman population of the region.
+Their remaining numbers are absorbed into the region's new Roman population.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.